-Subject to the absence of any exceptional circumstances, the receipt of an exequatur on a foreign judgment takes around six to twelve months.
+In the absence of any exceptional circumstances, the receipt of an exequatur on a foreign judgment takes around six to twelve months.
 The court's decision to issue an exequatur is subject to appeal, which takes around six months to decide.

-The costs incurred on the enforcement of a foreign judgment consist of paying a filing fee of approximately EGP1,000 and a fee of 2.5% of the amounts subject to the enforcement procedures (not the total awarded amounts) is charged for each enforcement measure.
-This fee could be paid more than once, depending on the nature of the enforcement measures conducted over the defendant's assets.
+The costs incurred in the enforcement of a foreign judgment consist of a filing fee of approximately EGP1,000, while a fee of 2.5% of the amounts subject to the enforcement procedures (not the total awarded amounts) is charged for each enforcement measure.
+This fee could be paid more than once, depending on the nature of the enforcement measures against the defendant's assets.
 However, the 2.5% fee will be retrieved from the counterparty; ie, added to the amounts collected from the counterparty.